-Here is a list of business ideas, 50 to be exact, for beginners with the right skill sets but without too much capital and business experience.
+Here is a list of 51 of the best small business ideas for beginners with the right skill sets.

 If you have the experience working for a company that does home repairs or contracting work, then you can fairly easily start your own contracting business where you offer various services to homeowners.

-Starting a lawn care business mainly just requires some equipment, transportation and a steady base of clients.
+Starting a landscaping business or lawn care business mainly just requires some equipment, transportation and a steady base of clients.
 So you don’t need to have business experience to get started.

 You can also fairly easily start your own blog where you post about topics that match up with your own experience and expertise.

-Virtual assistants can offer a variety of different online services to businesses and professionals, including email organization and communication, social media scheduling and bookkeeping.
-So you can start a virtual assistant business even if your experience in those areas comes from working for other companies.
+Virtual assistants can offer a variety of different online services to businesses and professionals.
+A virtual assistant handles email organization and communication, social media scheduling and bookkeeping.
+You can start a virtual assistant business even if your experience in those areas comes from working for other companies.

 For those who enjoy cleaning, or at least don’t mind it, starting a house cleaning business can provide a pretty straightforward path to business ownership.